This 27 Jewel Bell-Matic is one of the early models from 1968. From a cosmetic point of view, this one arrived in quite poor shape.

 (Click pictures to enlarge)

-The seller said that the watch had a damaged escapement so I was prepared for a mangled hairspring, but this wasn’t the case, the balance assembly was fine.
-However, when the watch was shaken it ran down instantly indicating a problem with the escapement somewhere.
+The seller said that the watch had a damaged escapement, so I was prepared for a mangled hairspring, but thankfully that wasn’t the case as the balance assembly was fine.
+However, when the watch was shaken it ran down instantly, indicating a problem with the escapement somewhere.
 Peering into the movement quickly revealed the problem… no escape wheel, a much easier fix than battling with a damaged hairspring!
-Thankfully, no other parts were missing so after a thorough cleaning and an escape wheel from the parts box, the movement started right up.
+Thankfully, no other parts were missing, so after a thorough cleaning and an escape wheel from the parts box, the movement started right up.

 After sorting out all the cosmetic issues, I gave the case a light polish to get rid of any surface scratches and installed a new crystal.
 Quite a bit of work required this time to make this one right, but a nice end result.